InvokeAwesome/Aevum/doc/plot-outline.md

 Soon, as though sensing a predator approaching, the darkness hesitates, and then reluctantly retreats.
 A pale, and then blinding light appears, and a fiery, glowing hand lifts her up.
-A man's voice says "don't be afraid."
+A man's voice says, "Do not fear."
 Her eyes, up until now being shut tightly with fear, and now because of the light, begin to open as the light moves away and inhabits a distant place, behind the crystal ocean.